kjkrum/sablecc-streams/README.md

     }
 }
 ```

+## Performance
+The original SableCC 3.7 code contains many small inefficiencies, such as the use of `StringBuffer` instead of the preferred `StringBuilder`.
+Even so, the performance will probably be sufficient for my needs.
+The performance unit test parses 10 million characters containing around 60% garbage and over 1.1 million recognized productions of 2-6 characters each.
+On my i7-3770, this test runs in around 3.6 seconds.

 ## Maven
 To use SableCC Streams in a Maven project, build with [sablecc-maven-plugin](https://github.com/johnny-bui/sablecc-maven-plugin) version 2.0-beta.6-SNAPSHOT or later.